scholarslab/scholarslab.github.io/collections/_people/jennifer-marine.md

 roles:
 - Praxis Fellow, 2021-2022
 ---
-Jennifer Marine is a 2021-2022 Praxis Fellow.
+Jennifer Marine was a 2021-2022 Praxis Fellow.